ryan-lab-duke/gds-applications-site/_sources/intro.md

 * Manage individual and group software development using version control
 * Collaborate on a group project
 * Communicate results of data science project orally and as a short write-up
+* Attain the ability to engage in open-source software developement
+* Learn best practices for version control, unit testing, and recommended styles and idioms.

 ## Binder link